Jeunese/jeunese.github.io/docs/ux-writing.md

 - Product tours, showcasing the key benefits and functionalities of a product or service to potential customers.
 - New user onboarding, helping the user to navigate the interface, understand basic functionality, and get started with using a product or feature effectively.
 - Breaking down complex features or workflows into manageable steps that help users understand the sequence of actions and reduces the likelihood of confusion or errors.
-- Significant product updates or changes, helping existing users familiarise themselves with the new features for a smooth transition and minimal disruption to the user experience.
+- Significant product updates or changes, helping existing users familiarise themselves with new features for a smooth transition and minimal disruption to the user journey.
-- Task completion assistance for when users encounter roadblocks or challenges while completing a specific process.
+- Task completion assistance for when users encounter roadblocks or challenges while performing a specific process.
 - User engagement and retention to encourage users to explore different areas of the UI, discover hidden features, or learn advanced techniques.

 ### Guidelines for using walkthroughs

 **Be user-centric.**
 - Align content with the user's goals and objectives, for example, "Create your account to get started".
-- Use action-oriented language, for example, "select" instead of "click".
+- Use user-oriented language instead of system-oriented language, for example, "select" instead of "click".
 - Address the reader directly with “you” rather than “the customer” or “users”.

 **Provide context.** Help users understand why they are performing a certain action.